learning-zone/javascript-basics/README.md

 3. The default statement is optional.
 If the expression passed to switch does not matches with any case value then the statement within default case will be executed.
 4. The break statement is used inside the switch to terminate a statement sequence.
 5. The break statement is optional.
 But if it omitted, the execution will continue on into the next case.

-#### Q. What are primitive data types?
-A primitive data type is data that has a primitive value (which has no properties or methods).
-There are 5 types of primitive data types.
-1. string
-2. number
-3. boolean
-4. null
-5. undefined

 #### Q. What are the different ways to access object properties?
 There are 3 possible ways for accessing the property of an object.